Samsung Galaxy Buds3 Headphones Review

 -4.6 dB

-You can see the effect of various EQ presets on the frequency response here.
+Here is a graph showing the effect of various EQ presets on the headphones' frequency response, and we also compared the frequency response of these buds with ANC turned off and on.
 Also, if you pair these buds with a compatible Samsung Galaxy device (Galaxy S22 and Galaxy Flip 4 or newer), you gain access to an AI-powered automatic EQ.
 We were unable to test this using our rig, but when we tested it subjectively using an older Samsung Galaxy S10e and a newer Samsung Galaxy S22, we weren't able to notice much of a difference with this feature turned on or off.

 6.2